Aggravating Factors That Can Enhance the Potential Penalties for a DUI

 I’ve had cases involving a one car accident, no passenger, and my client suffers a minor injury in this accident.
 By statute, that client is ineligible for diversion because of the ‘injury’ accident.

 Watch this video to learn how Paul Cramm defends DUI and DWI defense and to see why you need his representation in your Kansas City Drunk Driving case.

 I represent clients facing Misdemeanor and Felony DUI charges in the Greater Kansas City Metro Area and the municipalities of Johnson County, Kansas: De Soto, Gardner, Leawood, Lenexa, Merriam, Mission, Olathe, Overland Park, and Shawnee.
-Call today for a free consultation: (913) 322-3265.
+Call today for an initial consultation: (913) 322-3265.

 Call For Consultation